 INTRODUCTION

 A systematic review published by Herman et al[1] revealed that eight out of ten of the world population diagnosed with type-2 diabetes are within developing and developed countries; this indicates the role of socioeconomic factors played in the demography and dynamics of type-2 diabetes.
 According to the International Diabetes Federation projection, one in every 10 adults will be diagnosed with diabetes by 2030[2].
 A year following this press release, type-2 diabetes was described as a global epidemic requiring attention and urgent action[3].
 These data clearly support that expedited actions should be directed towards these countries.
 Pathophysiologically, failed insulin secretion and insulin resistance drive type-2 diabetes[4]; thus, type-2 diabetes is amenable to insulinotropic drugs[5].
-Due to socio-economic constraints, low- and medium-income countries have no access to insulinotropic drugs; therefore cheaper, more accessible therapeutic options must be considered to offset current statistics and future projections.
+Due to socioeconomic constraints, low- and medium-income countries have no access to insulinotropic drugs; therefore cheaper, more accessible therapeutic options must be considered to offset current statistics and future projections.

 Hunteria umbellata (K. Schum.)
 Hallier f. belong to the Apocynaceae family, a West African glaborous tree known as Abeere in Yoruba, Southwest Nigeria[6].
 It has been widely used by different folk, which include the management of infections, diseases, treatment of pain and metabolic disorders such as diabetes mellitus and obesity[7].
 Many genera in the Apocynaceae family have been well-studied, especially their chemical composition and economic importance.
 Studies have revealed that the aqueous seed extract of Hunteria umbellata has been tested on different experimental models of diabetes[8] for its anti-hyperglycemic effect coupled with anti-obesity and anti-hyperlipidemic potentials[9], which are well-documented.
 Likewise, oral toxicity studies have been conducted that authenticate its safety prior to oral administration in experimental animals[10].
 Biometric analysis of the Hunteria umbellata seed conducted by Ajibola and co-researchers revealed that aqueous extract of the Hunteria umbellata seed performed well in reducing fasting blood glucose in type-2 diabetic patients in a few short weeks compared with metformin, coupled with lesser side effects.
 The patients placed on metformin exhibited symptoms such as abdominal pains, belching, chest pain, diarrhea, headache, nausea and vomiting, runny nose and weakness; but the only complaint recorded from patients treated with the Hunteria umbellata seed was extreme bitterness, which caused one of the patients to have an allergic reaction to the extract, causing seldom vomiting[11].